 2.1.
 Junior athletes earn EIC credit points by firing qualifying scores or placing in designated competitions in accordance with the requirements of this program.
-Athletes who compete in CMP Cup Matches, CMP State Championships or State 3PAR Junior Olympic Championships earn points by equaling or exceeding gold, silver or bronze qualifying how they place in those championships.
+Athletes who compete in CMP Cup Matches, or CMP State Championships earn points by equaling or exceeding gold, silver or bronze qualifying how they place in those championships.
 EIC credit points that may be earned are listed in the EIC Credit Point Chart.